Scoop: Coming Up on a Rebroadcast of BULL on CBS - Monday, August 17, 2020

 From This Author TV Scoop

-- Scoop: Coming Up on a Rebroadcast of THE NEIGHBORHOOD on CBS - Monday, August 10, 2020
+- Scoop: Coming Up on a Rebroadcast of NCIS: LOS ANGELES on CBS - Sunday, August 23, 2020

-- Scoop: Coming Up on a Rebroadcast of NCIS on CBS - Tuesday, August 18, 2020
+- Scoop: Coming Up on a Rebroadcast of NCIS: NEW ORLEANS on CBS - Sunday, August 23, 2020

-- Scoop: Coming Up on a Rebroadcast of FBI on CBS - Tuesday, August 18, 2020
+- Scoop: Coming Up on a Rebroadcast of TOUGH AS NAILS on CBS - Sunday, August 2, 2020